 The Sixth Form Bolton has a strict Social Media Policy which aims to outline the responsibilities of students when accessing social media either personally or using it for College purposes and to ensure that its use is appropriate, to avoid bringing the College into disrepute.
-The policy is in line with wider College policy related to acceptable behaviour, namely Safeguarding Policy, Student Code of Conduct, Anti-Bullying Policy, Student Behaviour/ Expectations Policy and the Acceptable Use of IT Policy.
+The policy is in line with wider College policy related to acceptable behaviour, namely: Safeguarding Policy, Student Code of Conduct, Anti-Bullying Policy, Student Professional Behaviours and Sanctions Policy and the Acceptable Use of IT Policy.

 The key aspects of this policy ensure that students do not take photographs or videos within the College premises or on supervised trips and then # or name the College in such media.
-Any Tik Tok videos, Instagram, snap chat or other social media breaches will result in immediate suspension and then the disciplinary procedures will be implemented.
+Any Tik Tok videos, Instagram, snap chat or other social media breaches will result in immediate suspension and then the Professional Behaviours and Sanctions procedures will be implemented.